 Mr. Hacker has substantial professional and corporate experience in the energy and resources sector in Australia and the United Kingdom.
 He has previously worked in senior finance roles with global energy companies including Woodside Petroleum Limited and Centrica Plc.
 Prior to this, he worked with prominent international accounting practices.
-Mr. Hacker is a Chartered Accountant and Chartered Secretary and is also Company Secretary of Liontown Resources Limited.
+Mr. Hacker is a Chartered Accountant and Chartered Secretary and is also Company Secretary of Liontown Resources Limited and a director of Uranium Equities Limited.